Wyulliam/portfolio-basic-anthill/README.md

 ### Open Closed
 Code should be open to extensions, but closed to modifications.
 In this project, we have a Nursery, where it care for the ant eggs.
 The Queen will always have access to the Nursery methods, even if we decided to create a SpecialNursery.
 We could give the Queen a whole new Nursery without needing to change any Queen's behaviour.

+### Interface Segregation
+One class should not depend on an interface with methods that the class does not use.
+If your class implements more methods that it should, you are probably using the wrong abstraction.

 ### Dependency Injection
 With Dependency Injection, class are not bounded directly to another classes implementation.
 Rather than creating a new instance of a class inside your code, you "inject" it in its constructor, decoupling them and making it easier for changes.